How To Respond To Bad Online Reviews For Your Business In 2022: The Ultimate Guide

 Here’s what Greg Stewart, a Digital Advertising Pioneer and president of the leading local-search marketing company- 15 miles, has to say about this.

 Businesses screw up.
 It happens.
-But when it happens, an interesting opportunity opens up: if you handle the bad reviews well, you can actually build stronger relationships with customers (Learn how to do this later in this blog).
+But when it happens, an interesting opportunity opens up: if you handle the bad reviews well, you can actually build stronger relationships with customers (Learn how to do this later in this blog with our very own online review response guide!).

 A few bad reviews online in the mix are simply more realistic.